psychemedia/middle-english-romances/sir-orfeo.md

 Then thou shalt go with us and be
 For aye with us in fairy land;
 And if thou failest, woe to thee,
-For thou shalt feel the fairies' hand ! '
+For thou shalt feel the fairies' hand!'

 " ' Where'er thou art thy limbs shall fail,
 No man shalt thou find piteous;
 Thou shalt be torn with tooth and nail,
 And would thou hadst returned with us!'"
 When Orfeo had heard, he was
-Distraught, and moaned, " Alas ! my life,
+Distraught, and moaned, " Alas! my life,
 Dearer than life, and must I thus
 Lose thee, my queen, my love, my wife?"